 \paragraph{Sliding Window}

-In all experiments so far we used a sliding window without overlap to process the evaluation byte streams, \ie we completely fill a whole context window, process it, and then slide it forward by the size of the context window to process the next chunk of data.
-This means that bytes early in the context window are not conditioned on a lot of data (in theory, conditioning on more data should help with prediction and thus compression, which may well be exploitable by transformers' in-context learning abilities~\citep{genewein2023memory, ge2024incontext}).
-However, sliding the context window with more overlap requires more forward passes to process the same amount of data, which significantly increases the computational cost with increasing overlap.
-With no overlap processing $4096$ bytes with a context window of $4096$ takes a single forward pass.
-In the most extreme case of maximal overlap it would take $4095$ forward passes, where the context window is moved by a single byte each time (though each prediction could be conditioned on the full $4095$ preceding bytes).
-In our final experiment, we investigate the effect of different overlaps between context windows. \Cref{fig:sliding-window} shows that for our data and model sizes, increasing the overlap window (for a context length of 4096) has relatively little effect.
-The strongest effect is observed for image data, which makes sense given that 4096 bytes only corresponds to a small fraction of an image and there are obvious long-range dependencies between channels of the same image.
-Beyond an overlap of $2048$ we do not see much benefit of further increasing the overlap window in our experiments.
+So far we used a sliding window without overlap to process the evaluation data.
+Consequently, bytes early in the context window are not conditioned on a lot of data (conditioning on more data should help with prediction and thus compression, according to transformers' in-context learning abilities~\citep{brown2020language, genewein2023memory, ge2024incontext}).
+Sliding the context window with more overlap requires more forward passes to process the same amount of data, significantly increasing the computational cost. \Cref{fig:sliding-window} shows that increasing the overlap window (for a context length of $4096$) has relatively little effect.
+The strongest effect is observed for image data, since $4096$ bytes only captures a small fraction of an image and there are obvious long-range dependencies between image channels.